 REITs are subject to real estate industry risk.
-These risks may include the following: declines in the value of real estate; risks related to general and local economic conditions; possible lack of availability of mortgage funds; lack of ability to access the credit or capital markets; overbuilding; extended vacancies of properties; defaults by borrowers or tenants, particularly during an economic downturn; increasing competition; increases in property taxes and operating expenses; changes in zoning laws; losses due to costs resulting from the clean-up of environmental problems; liability to third parties for damages resulting from environmental problems; casualty or condemnation losses; limitations on rents; changes in market and sub-market values and the appeal of properties to tenants; and changes in interest rates.
+These risks may include the following: declines in the value of real estate; risks related to general and local economic conditions; possible lack of availability of mortgage funds; lack of ability to access the credit or capital markets; overbuilding; extended vacancies of properties; defaults by borrowers or tenants, particularly during an economic downturn; increasing competition; increases in property taxes and operating expenses; changes in zoning laws; losses due to costs resulting from the clean-up of environmental problems; liability to third parties for damages resulting from environmental problems; casualty or condemnation losses; regulatory limitations on rents and operating expenses; changes in market and sub-market values and the appeal of properties to tenants; and changes in interest rates.
 In general, real estate values can be affected by a variety of factors, including supply and demand for properties, the economic health of the country as well as different regions, and the strength of specific industries that rent properties.
 Ultimately, an individual REIT's performance depends on the types and locations for the properties it owns and on how well the REIT manages its properties.
 For instance, rental income could decline because of extended vacancies, increased competition from nearby properties, tenants' failures to pay rent, or incompetent management.
 Property values could decrease because of overbuilding in the area, environmental liabilities, uninsured damages caused by natural disasters, a general decline in the neighborhood, losses due to casualty or condemnation, increases in property taxes, or changes in zoning laws.
-Loss of federal tax treatment as a REIT will also affect an individual REIT's after-tax performance.
+Any domestic REIT could be adversely affect by the failure of a REIT to qualify for federal income-tax-free "pass-through" of net income and net realized gains that are distributed to shareholders and exemption from registration as an investment company.
+The failure of a company to qualify for treatment as a REIT under the federal tax law likely would have an adverse impact on a Fund's after-tax performance.